 Day 2: Rifugio Genova to Rifugio Puez

-12.7 km / 7.9 miles
+Distance: 12.7 km / 7.9 mi

-760 m / 2493 feet
+Elevation gain: 760 m / 2493 ft

-600 m / 1968 feet
+Elevation loss: 600 m / 1968 ft

 PATH NUMBERS: 3, 3A (or 3B)

 Day two is a real contender in the views department!
-The day starts gently on path no. 3 as you cross flower covered slopes hiking towards a col from where beautiful views of the odle group stretch ahead.
+The day starts gently on path no. 3 as you cross flower-covered slopes hiking towards a col from where beautiful views of the Odle group stretch ahead.

 Shortly after the path veers to the left with a towering Piz Duleda straight ahead.
 Today you will be crossing two saddles.
 First one – Forcella della Roa is reached via seemingly countless zigzags on a scree slope.

-From the saddle the path continues underneath the Piz Duleda slopes until you reach a short via ferrata section.
+From the saddle, the path continues underneath the Piz Duleda slopes until you reach a short via ferrata section.
 It’s smart to gear up as loose rocks come flying down, set off by the hikers who are ahead.

 The extension only takes 45 minutes round trip so if you skipped Sass di Putia the day before, you now have no excuse to miss this one.
-There is a log book hidden in a metal box at the summit!
+There is a logbook hidden in a metal box at the summit!
 Make sure to put your name down!

 Rifugio Puez didn’t really make a lasting impression on me.
 Maybe because we were crammed into a tiny room in the attic with 10 other people.
 To enter the room we had to crawl through a small door.